Theoretical and observational constraints on early dark energy in $F(R)$ gravity: EDE models in TEXT gravity and constraints

 and

-Generally speaking, there are vastly possible saddle models except for model~\eqref{general EDE}; however, the basic properties are the same and are contained in the above two cases.
+Generally speaking, there are many possible saddle models except for model~\eqref{general EDE}; however, the basic properties are the same and are contained in the above two cases.
 We now investigate them separately.